Formulating and running a model: house construction scheduling

 You return to the Model view.
 You can edit your problem definition again at any time, by clicking the pencil icon and redefining your mappings and scheduling options.

 Your model formulation

 Now that you have specified the problem that you want to solve, the Modeling Assistant provides you with a partially completed formulation in this model view.
-The left pane contains the model that you will run.
-The right pane contains more suggestions that you can add to your model formulation.
-If you have re-sized your window, it is possible that the right pane appears in the lower part of your screen.
+The Objectives and Constraints pane displayed on the left contains the model that you will run.
+The Add to model pane displayed on the right, contains more suggestions that you can include in your model formulation.
+If you have re-sized your window, it is possible that the Add to model pane appears underneath the Objectives and Constraints pane.

 The model consists of an objective to be attained (maximized or minimized) and some constraints that must be satisfied.
 For scheduling problems like this, your objective is to work out the best schedule.
 The best in this case, is one in which the time to complete all the activities is minimized.
 (You want to complete the house construction as quickly as possible as this will reduce costs.)
 This objective as well as some standard scheduling constraints have been automatically added to your model.
 You can also use the search field above the Objectives to search the objectives and constraints.

 - each activity has one subcontractor assigned to it

 - the duration time for each activity is respected